Plot Combination

 df = deepcopy(coefplots_pool.data) # extract the regression results from Coefplot object

-we add our categorization (it doesn't have to be called coefgroup
+we add our categorization (it doesn't have to be called coefgroup), use DataFrames.jl's groupby() to produce a GroupedDataFrame, and then plug it in our GroupedCoefplot() method.

 df.coefgroup = ["Width Related", "Length Related", "Width Related"]